brian-jordan/aws-server-tutorial/README.md

 There are multiple values that must be updated, first:
 *  `AWS.config.update({region: 'us-east-1', accessKeyId: 'string', secretAccessKey: 'string', })`
   * This code updates the AWS instance object to have the proper regions and your credentials.
 Replace the `'string'` values with the actual values you just created and downloaded.
 Now your AWS instance will be able to call on other AWS services with your credentials.
-* Update the `LogUri` field in params to have your account-number, which can be found by clicking on your username in the top right, and then 'My Account'
+* Update the `LogUri` field in params to have your account-number, which can be found by clicking on your username in the top right of the console, and then 'My Account'
 ### Uploading your scripts to S3
+S3 is a simple storage service that can be accessed by AWS customers and instances alike.
+We will use it to house our files that will be written to when we call our MapReduce program, as well as store a script we will call when instantiating our cluster.
 Before we update the rest of index.html file, let's go to S3 in our console and create a few buckets where we will be storing data for our MapReduce program.
+An S3 'bucket' is essentially a folder.
 * Output folder:
-   * Create a new bucket with a unique name, something like 'output-for-my-program', and create a blank folder in it titled 'output'
+   * Click **Create bucket**, enter a unique **Bucket name** something like 'output-for-my-program-lastname'
+   * Click **Create folder** when inside the bucket, and title it 'output'
-   * Click on the 'Permissions' tab, and then 'Bucket Policy'
+   * Inside the bucket, Click on the **Permissions** tab, and then **Bucket Policy** below it.
-   * Copy and paste the following into the editor, and change `ARN` to the ARN above the text field:
+   * Copy and paste the following into the editor, and change the value of `Resource` from `ARN` to the full ARN above the text field (should look something like this: `arn:aws:s3:::output-for-my-program`):
 ```
 {
     "Id": "Policy1553621793148",